ncihtan/htan2-data-model/README.md

 # htan-linkml

-A LinkML data model for HTAN Phase 2
+Exploring a LinkML data model for HTAN Phase 2

+> [!CAUTION]
+> This repo is a very early test-bed to explore a possible shift to LinkML in the future

+> [!TIP]
+> The active HTAN data model can be found at [ncihtan/data-models](https://github.com/ncihtan/data-models)

 ## Website